Rudolf of Rheinfelden: Later life

 Rudolf gave Swabia to his son Berthold and attempted to rectify his situation by stalking Henry's forces near Würzburg, but to little effect.
 Meanwhile, he was deprived of Swabia by the Hoftag diet at Ulm in May, and the king gave the duchy to Frederick of Stauf, the first Hohenstaufen ruler.

-The next year Henry waged a successful campaign to Bavaria, while Pope Gregory rejected to excommunicate Rudolf.
-The Battle of Mellrichstadt on 7 August 1078 proved indecisive: though the opposition forces under Otto of Nordheim were victorious, the troops of Berthold and Welf were stuck in a peasants' revolt.
+The next year Henry waged a successful campaign to Bavaria, while Pope Gregory rejected excommunicating Rudolf.
+The Battle of Mellrichstadt on 7 August 1078 proved indecisive; though the opposition forces under Otto of Nordheim were victorious, the troops of Berthold and Welf were stuck in a peasants' revolt.
 Rudolf found it difficult to convince the Saxons to fight beyond their borders; they viewed him as a southerner and distrusted him.
 He was also frustrated by the apparent reluctance of the pope to recognize his cause.
 In order to gain and maintain supporters, he was forced to grant large parts of the crown lands, as well as those of the church, to his followers.
 Nevertheless, things seemed to be improving in 1080.
 The battle of Flarchheim (27 January 1080) went well in his favor.
 On 7 March, the pope excommunicated Henry again and recognized Rudolf as king.

 Emboldened, Rudolf's forces met Henry's at the White Elster river in the Battle of Elster.
 The battle, which took place on 14 October 1080, would have been a huge victory for the anti-royalists.
 However, Rudolf lost his right hand in the battle and was mortally wounded in the abdomen.
 He withdrew to nearby Merseburg, where he died the next day and was buried.
 The majority of the support for the rebellion against Henry IV soon evaporated, but the struggle continued on in effect into 1085, with a final flare up in 1088 under Rudolph's successor, the second anti-king, Herman of Luxembourg.